-This fungus is known to pose difficulty in identification as a 'pathogen' with automated systems and require clinical correlation and close surveillance of the patients and environment before reaching at a diagnosis.
-During our study we carried out serial blood culture of patients with the targets of ruling out bacterial etiology and isolation of yeast, either by conventional and/or automated blood culture system and followed by identification by conventional methods including CHROMagar medium and VITEK-2 followed by antifungal susceptibility tests (AFST) by disc diffusion method and E-test, using Itraconazole, Voriconazole, Anidulafungin, Caspofungin discs etc followed by confirmation with broth microdilution (BMD).
-Misidentification Candida auris has been a known hindrance in initiation of prompt and specific therapy, since discovery.
-In an exhaustive Indian study by Kathuria et al [4], the investigators used Internal transcriber spacer(ITS)sequencing for confirmation of 88.2% of 102 yeast isolates as Candida auris which were previously misidentified as C. haemulonii or C. famata with the VITEK system.
-Several other studies impress upon the fact that C. auris continues to remain elusive in most laboratories commercially available identification systems do not have an updated yeast database.
-The highend laboratories can utilise Matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF-MS) which considered a rapid and a dedicated system for diagnosis of Candida auris, however availability is still restricted in centres like ours.
+This fungus is known to pose difficulty in identification as a 'pathogen' with automated systems and requires clinical correlation and close surveillance of the patients and environment before reaching a diagnosis.
+During our study we carried out serial blood cultures of patients with the targets of ruling out bacterial etiology and isolation of yeast, either by conventional and/or automated blood culture system and followed by identification by conventional methods including CHROMagar Candida medium and VITEK-2 followed by antifungal susceptibility tests (AFST) by disc diffusion method and E-test, using Itraconazole, Voriconazole, Anidulafungin, Caspofungin discs etc followed by confirmation with broth Misidentification microdilution (BMD). of Candida auris has been a known hindrance in the initiation of prompt and specific therapy, since discovery.
+In an exhaustive Indian study by Kathuria et al [4], the investigators used Internal transcribed spacer(ITS)sequencing for confirmation of 88.2% of 102 yeast isolates as Candida auris which were previously misidentified as C. haemulonii or C. format with the VITEK system.
+Several other studies impress upon the fact that C. auris continues to remain elusive in most laboratories as most commercially available identification systems do not have an updated yeast database.
+The highend laboratories can utilize Matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF-MS) which is considered a rapid and dedicated system for the diagnosis of Candida auris, however, availability is still restricted in centers like ours.
 We found instances when researchers have tried to find the reason behind this tendency of Candida auris to be misidentified as something else.
-Chatteriee et al. and Sharma et al [17,18] in their studies involving Whole Genome Sequencing (WGS) have showed close phylogenetic resemblance of Candida auris and Candida lusitaniae, both being intrinsically resistant to most antifungals.
-C. auris has been demonstrated to have pathogenicity resembling C.albicans by Borman et al. In other studies, both Cauris and C. albicans demonstrated biofilm forming ability, adherence to polymers, making the pathogen more persistent, more drug resistant in a healthcare setting [23,24,26].
+Chatterjee et al. and Sharma et al [17,18] in their studies involving Whole Genome Sequencing (WGS) have shown close phylogenetic resemblance of Candida auris and Candida lusitaniae, both being intrinsically resistant to most antifungals.
+C. auris has been demonstrated to have pathogenicity resembling C.albicans by Borman et al. In other studies, both C.auris and C.albicans demonstrated biofilm-forming ability, and adherence to polymers, making the pathogen more persistent, and more drug-resistant in a healthcare setting [23,24,26].

-Lockhart et al in their collaborative study under the aegis of Centers for Disease Control and Prevention (CDC), Atlanta, Georgia, with isolates from 54 patients with C. auris infection from Pakistan, India, South Africa, Venezuela which showed that 93% resistance to Fluconazole, 35% to Amphotericin B, 7% to Echinocandins: near about 41% were resistant to 2 antifungal classes, and 4% were resistant to 3 classes [27,28].
-Rudramurthy et al and some other investigators have shown Posaconazole and Isavuconazole of having promising in-vitro activity against C.auris.
+Lockhart et al in their collaborative study under the aegis of Centers for Disease Control and Prevention (CDC), Atlanta, Georgia, with isolates from 54 patients with C. auris infection from Pakistan, India, South Africa, and Venezuela showed that 93% resistance to Fluconazole, 35% to Amphotericin B, 7% to Echinocandins; near about 41% were resistant to 2 antifungal classes, and 4% were resistant to 3 classes [27,28].
+Rudramurthy et al and some other investigators have shown Posaconazole and Isavuconazole to have promising in-vitro activity against C.auris.
 However, over the years Echinocandins became the first-line therapy, with limited activity against C.auris biofilm [24,25].
-Pioneering studies by Kim et al. and Lee et al on multi-drug resistance of C.auris on 15 and 3 isolates, respectively from South Korea, were instrumental in making the scientific community aware of an emerging drug resistant fungus [2,3].
+Pioneering studies by Kim et al. and Lee et al on multi-drug resistance of C.auris on 15 and 3 isolates, respectively from South Korea, were instrumental in making the scientific community aware of an emerging drug-resistant fungus [2,3].
 Both studies revealed resistance of the agent to conventionally used antifungals like Amphotericin B (AMB) and all azoles.
-In path breaking research conducted by Chowdhary et al in 2013 and 2014, 3 hospitals in New Delhi were identified to be housing C.auris infection demonstrating significant resistance to Fluconazole (FLU) and 5-flucytosine (FC) and showed elevated minimum inhibitory concentrations (MICs) of voriconazole (VRC) and Caspofungin (CFG)[19-20].
+In a pathbreaking research conducted by Chowdhary et al in 2013 and 2014, 3 hospitals in New Delhi were identified to be housing C.auris infection demonstrating significant resistance to Fluconazole (FLU) and 5-flucytosine (FC) and showed elevated minimum inhibitory concentrations (MICs) of voriconazole (VRC) and Caspofungin (CFG)[19-20].